adobe/pydc-control/README.md

 #### Environment variables file

-Copy the `docker-compose.env.example` file (or create your own) and add it to the control project. *This file should be ignored by your VCS.*
+Copy the `docker-compose.env.example` file (or create your own) and add it to the control project. *This file should be ignored by your VCS.* It may be helpful to create a `docker-compose.env.example` file of your own in the project with placeholders that may be filled in by individual developers when setting up their own environment.

 Any environment variables defined here will be added automatically to any running container (unless they define `env_file: []` in the configuration file).